eirikb/Anna/README.md

 with the very elaborate duct taping of my phone one the back.
 Upside down for easy USB access and better speaker input.

 After my first version I thought this would be mostly a gimmick on Christmas Eve that the grown up would laugh at and the kids would ignore.
-Oh was I wrong.
+Oh, was I wrong.
 The kids loved it.
 And they still do.

 ### How it kind of works